 Laser engravers offer all sorts of supplies and accessories to help with special jobs: things like double head attachments, rotary stages, air assists, and more.
 If you need to engrave a lot of identical parts quickly, some manufacturers offer double head attachments that split the beam in two.
 By turning up the power, you can engrave two parts at once.
 For engraving round objects (like wine glasses) a rotary stage will rotate the object under the laser.
 Air assists cut flaming, scorching, and charring to a minimum if you’re engraving wood, acrylic, and rubber: they blow a jet of high-pressure air across the point where the laser beam is hitting the material to quickly remove excess heat.

-Well, it generally includes a computer-controlled positioning system to precisely control where the laser strikes the material, optics to carry the beam to its destination, a honeycomb table to support the work, and at least a basic dust/smoke management system to keep the optics clear of debris while the laser is operating.
+Well, it generally includes a computer-controlled positioning system to precisely control where the laser strikes the material, optics to carry the beam to its destination, a honeycomb table to support the work, and at least a basic dust/smoke exhaust system to keep the optics clear of debris while the laser is operating.
 Most lasers integrate all of these into one unit with safety interlocks.
 Some manufacturers will include accessories like air assists as part of the basic unit.

 Below is an etching machine in action:

 Whether you choose to build your own DIY laser engraver, buy a small, cheap cutter on ebay, or purchase from a reputable company, do your own research about the history of the company.
 There are reviews of companies that you can find that are for the most part non-biased.
 Here is an example of Boss Laser review page set up by a third party reviews and ratings site.
 Aside from that talk to the sales and support to get a feel for the responsiveness of the company.